StateMirror (Artifact v1.0.0) [ID: STM-01]

 - Does not interpret payload meaning

-- Does not provide search/analytics over payload contents
+- Does not provide search or analytics over payload contents

 - Does not replace logging, tracing, or event sourcing